 How do study guides help you?

 Study Elements promotes on demand study resources for college students.

 90% of college students say they struggle to find study resources for their courses.

-Study guides that are visual are even more effective, because it helps you see and manipulate related concepts, thus promotes you to make meaningful connections with the course content.
+Study guides are visual and effective, because it helps you see and manipulate related concepts.
+This initiates you to make meaningful connections with the course content.
 It then results in the higher level learning expected by many of your professors.